Reinforcement Learning for Freight Booking Control Problems: Methodology

-The approximation $\phi(\cdot)$ in~\eqref{eq:approx_boundary} can be defined in various ways, such as a problem specific heuristic, a mixed integer program (MIP) solved to a time limit or optimality gap or predicted by machine learning (ML).
-Here, we focus on ML in combination with a heuristic.
-Specifically, we propose to train a supervised learning model offline to separate the problem of accurately predicting $\Gamma$ from solving \eqref{eq:approx_mdp}--\eqref{eq:approx_boundary}.
+The approximation of $\Gamma(\cdot)$ in~\eqref{eq:approx_boundary} can be computed in various ways, for instance by using a problem-specific heuristic, solving a MILP (or its LP relaxation) to a given time limit or optimality gap or, as proposed in this paper, it can be predicted by ML.
+In this work, we focus our attention on prediction through supervised learning, i.e., we develop a mapping from the end-of-horizon state to the associated operational cost.
+Specifically, a supervised learning model is trained offline to separate the problem of accurately predicting $\Gamma(\cdot)$ from that of solving \eqref{eq:approx_mdp}--\eqref{eq:approx_boundary}.

-To train a supervised learning model, we require a feature mapping from the state to the input to the model and a set of labeled states at the end of the time horizon.
-The feature mapping is dependant on the application, but in general is viewed as the function $g(\cdot)$ in~\eqref{eq:approx_boundary}.
-In Section~\ref{section:application} we describe the specific set of features we use for the application in distribution logistics.